qhuang-math/qhuang-math.github.io/README.md

-This is the academic personal page of Qiao Huang, forked from the Github Pages template [Academic Pages](https://github.com/academicpages/academicpages.github.io) on July 8, 2024.
+This is the academic personal website of Qiao Huang, forked from the Github Pages template [Academic Pages](https://github.com/academicpages/academicpages.github.io) on July 8, 2024.

 List of changes:
 - -data/navigation.yml